-That the Board authorize the CEO to negotiate and execute a contract between BAWSCA and Stetson Engineering for a not-to-exceed amount of \$43,000 subject to legal counsel's review.
+That the Board Policy Committee recommend Board authorization of the CEO to negotiate and execute a contract between BAWSCA and Stetson Engineering for a not-to-exceed amount of \$43,000 subject to legal counsel's review.

 Wholesale and in-City retail customers pay their share of operating and maintenance costs of the regional water system based on their proportionate share of water used.
 Outside engineering services are utilized to ensure proper calculation and measurement of metered water deliveries.
 Stetson Engineering has provided these services since 1984.